5mikachu/Keyboard-Encoding/README.md

 # Keyboard Encoding Thingy

-Are your text files to easy to read?
-Is plain-text to optimized for you?
+Are your text files too easy to read?
+Is plain-text too optimized for you?

-THEN THIS PROGRAM IS MADE FOR YOU!!
+**THEN THIS PROGRAM IS MADE FOR YOU!!**

 This Python program allows you to 'encode' and 'decode' text using various keyboard layouts.
 It supports multiple layouts and can handle both individual text input and text files.

 # Features